Jump to ratings and reviews

 Charlie Munger is an interesting character - however, I read many biographies and this wasn't a lot of fun to read.

-Profile Image for Jai Preston.
+Profile Image for Jai.

 29 reviews